Baltimore Orioles: Return to success and ownership changes (2022–present)

-Downfall and final years under Showalter (2017–2018)

-Despite the 2016 season being another above .500 season for the Orioles; they would fail to win their division, but were able to secure a Wild card spot.
-However, they would lose against the Toronto Blue Jays in the AL Wild Card game.
-Baltimore has not made the postseason since then.
-In 2017, the Orioles started with a modest 22–10 record.
-Despite early season success, the Orioles suffered their first losing season since 2011.
-The Orioles would suffer one of Major League Baseball's worst seasons in 2018, en route to going 47–115.
-2018 proved to be general manager Duquette and Showalter's final season in Baltimore, as their contracts were not renewed after the season.

-Rebuilding and the Brandon Hyde era (2019–present)

-The Orioles began their rebuild by trading away fan favorites Manny Machado, Zach Britton, Jonathan Schoop, Brad Brach, Kevin Gausman, and Darren O'Day in July 2018.
-In 2019, the Orioles finished 54–108, which was the second Orioles team to surpass the 1988 Orioles team's losses.
-In 2020, the Orioles experienced an upside in their ongoing rebuild, as they finished 25–35 in a season shortened by the COVID-19 pandemic, their best finish since 2017.
-In 2021, the Orioles experienced two different losing streaks of at least 14, en route to a 52–110 finish.
-2021 was their third 110-loss season in team history.
-Their first was 1939 when they were known as the St. Louis Browns, the second was in 2018 as the Baltimore Orioles.
+In 2022, anticipated first-round pick catcher Adley Rutschman made his major-league debut in addition to rookie closer Félix Bautista.
+The Orioles finished the 2022 season with a 83–79 record, becoming the second team in MLB history to have a winning season only one year after losing 110 or more games.

 On June 9, 2022, Louis Angelos sued his brother, Orioles chairman and CEO John P. Angelos, and mother Georgia Angelos in Baltimore County Circuit Court.
 Louis Angelos claims that their father intended for the brothers and their mother to share control of the team.
 The lawsuit states the elder Angelos collapsed in 2017 due to heart problems and established a trust with his wife and sons as co-trustees.
 Louis Angelos is seeking to have his brother and mother removed as co-trustees of the trust that controls the Orioles and removed as co-agents of Peter Angelos' power of attorney.

 The suit claims Georgia Angelos wants to sell the team and an advisor attempted to negotiate a sale in 2020 but John Angelos vetoed a potential deal.
 The suit claims Angelos unilaterally fired long-time employees loyal to his father, including former center fielder Brady Anderson, the longtime special assistant to the executive vice president for baseball operations.
-The suit claims John Angelos transferred tens of millions of dollars worth of property out of his father's law firm and into a limited liability company controlled by his personal attorney.
+The suit claims John Angelos transferred tens of millions of dollars' worth of property out of his father's law firm and into a limited liability company controlled by his personal attorney.
 In separate statements released by the team, Georgia and John Angelos refuted the claims.

-In the event of any sale, Major League Baseball has reportedly encouraged Cal Ripken to be part of any incoming ownership group that may take control of the team.
+In the event of any sale, Major League Baseball has reportedly encouraged Cal Ripken Jr to be part of any incoming ownership group that may take control of the team.